khairulharu/golang-authentication-jwt/readme.md

 #gojwt

-implment crud for table product
+i create a rest api using golang and implement jwt for authentication

-i using jwt for get product hahahaha
+that all you need for this is, clone, and